 Organised and commercial fitness groups and sporting event organisers are to contact the Bookings Officer before organising activities in Kings Park.
 Please note that Jacob's Ladder is not within Kings Park boundaries - it is owned and managed by the Perth City Council.
 Parking fines will apply should you leave your vehicle in Kings Park to visit this area.

-Kings Park's play areas are ideal for children's activities including May Drive Parkland, Lotterywest Family Area and Saw Avenue Picnic Area and Rio Tinto Naturescape Kings Park.
-A beginner's cycle track suitable for six to ten years is located at Hale Oval, next to the Lotterywest Family Area.
+Kings Park's play areas are ideal for children's activities including May Drive Parkland, Poolgarla Family Area and Saw Avenue Picnic Area and Rio Tinto Naturescape Kings Park.
+A beginner's cycle track suitable for six to ten years is located at Poolgarla Parkland, next to the Poolgarla Family Area.

-Family ball games including cricket and soccer are best enjoyed at Hale Oval at the Lotterywest Family Area and Lakeview Lawn in May Drive Parkland where there is plenty of spacious lawn.
+Family ball games including cricket and soccer are best enjoyed at Poolgarla Parkland at the Poolgarla Family Area and Lakeview Lawn in May Drive Parkland where there is plenty of spacious lawn.
 Please do not hold these activities in high traffic areas where they may impact other visitors, or within the State War Memorial precinct.

 Giant games, ball games, laser games and other sporting activities including orienteering require prior approval.
 Please contact the Bookings Officer for more information.
 Bouncy castles, bucking bulls, animal farms, trackless trains and bubble machines are not permitted.